Medically reviewed by Drugs.com. Last updated on Mar 18, 2023.

 However, atrial fibrillation is often a lifelong condition.
 This is more likely when it has no known cause or results from a long-standing cardiac disorder.

-Control cholesterol and high blood pressure.
+- Control cholesterol and high blood pressure and cholesterol.

-Get regular exercise.
+- Get regular exercise.

 Some causes of atrial fibrillation cannot be prevented.